Kadri Park

 Kadri Park is a park located in Kadri Gudde (meaning "hill" in Tulu).
-It is the largest park in Mangalore.
+It is the largest park in Mangaluru.
 This park contains a musical fountain and has hosted the Karavali Utsav.
-The park is famous for flower shows in Mangalore.
+The park is famous for flower shows.

 Accessibility

 Kadri Park is well connected by public transport.
 There are several city buses from the main bus stop in statebank and from other regions of the city.
 It is close to KPT Junction (one of the busiest junctions of Mangalore), Circuit House, Planet SKS (the tallest pure residential building of Karnataka) & All India Radio Mangalore.